 Surveying, measuring & setting out Construction practice and management Building information modelling Construction technology

 The course is assessed through coursework.
 You will complete assignments that focus on the practical application of the assessment criteria, providing a realistic scenario for you to adopt, making maximum use of work-related practical experience and reflecting typical practice in the construction and built environment.
 The HNC is graded pass, merit or distinction.

 Recognition of Prior Learning (RPL) is a method of assessment (leading to the award of credit) that considers whether you can demonstrate that you can meet the assessment requirements for a unit through knowledge, understanding or skills you already possess and so do not need to develop through a course of learning.
 This can be discussed at the start of the course.

-Students progressing form the course have gone to work for:
+Students progressing from the course have gone to work for: